 Starting a podcast with no experience is entirely possible — most successful podcasters started as complete beginners.
 Here's the quick-start path: (1) Pick a niche you're passionate about and define your target audience.
 (2) Invest in a basic USB microphone ($50-100) and a pair of headphones.
 (3) Download free recording/editing software like Audacity or GarageBand.
 (4) Choose a podcast hosting platform like OnPodium that makes publishing easy.
 (5) Record your first 3 episodes — having a small backlog gives new listeners more to explore.
 (6) Submit your podcast to directories and start sharing.
 Don't worry about being perfect.
 Your early episodes won't be your best — and that's completely normal.
 Listen to the first episodes of your favorite podcasts, and you'll see that everyone starts rough.
 The key is to start, stay consistent, and improve with each episode.

 To set up your podcast, you need: (1) A microphone — a USB dynamic microphone like the Audio-Technica ATR2100x or Samson Q2U is ideal for beginners.
 (2) Headphones — closed-back headphones for monitoring while recording.
 (3) Recording software — free options like Audacity or GarageBand work great.
 (4) A quiet recording space — a room with soft furnishings to reduce echo.
 (5) A pop filter — inexpensive accessory that reduces plosive sounds.
-(6) A podcast hosting platform — to store your audio files and distribute to directories.
-(7) A podcast website — to centralize your content and boost SEO.
-Platforms like OnPodium combine hosting and a professional website, so you don't need to set these up separately.
+(6) A podcast host — to store your audio files and distribute to directories (Buzzsprout, Transistor, Captivate, Libsyn, Podbean, etc.).
+(7) Episode landing pages — a polished page on your own domain for each episode.
+OnPodium creates these automatically and works with any podcast host.

 Your podcast name is one of the most important branding decisions you'll make.
 Here are tips for choosing a great name: (1) Be descriptive: Include keywords that tell potential listeners what your show is about.
 A name like "The Marketing Podcast" immediately communicates the topic.
 (2) Keep it short: Shorter names are easier to remember and look better on podcast apps.
 (3) Make it unique: Search Apple Podcasts and Google to make sure your chosen name isn't already taken.
 (4) Consider SEO: A name with relevant keywords helps listeners find your podcast through search.
 (5) Check domain availability: You'll want a matching web domain for your podcast website.
 (6) Avoid overly clever names: Puns and wordplay can be fun, but clarity often beats cleverness for discoverability.
 You can also try our free AI Podcast Name Generator for inspiration.